 Performance-wise, its click latency is excellent and is even lower than some wired options around the same price range.
 This sensor is an earlier version of Logitech's current flagship sensor and offers good all-around performance for gaming in any genre.
 Unfortunately, it doesn't have RGB lighting, but it comes in various colors to better suit your setup.
 Altogether, this mouse offers the freedom of a wireless connection without sacrificing gaming performance, and it's the best budget gaming option out there.

-Overall, this mouse is a great option if you play plenty of different game titles, though it isn't ideal if you only tend to play FPS or fast-paced games, as the mouse is pretty heavy, and you can't flick it around as quickly.
-If you're interested in a very similar mouse that connects wirelessly with a USB receiver or via Bluetooth, we recommend checking out the Razer Basilisk X Hyperspeed.
-It also offers very similar gaming performance and is typically around the same price.
-However, it only has six programmable buttons, it lacks RGB lighting, and its scroll wheel lacks tilt inputs and a free-scrolling mode.
+Overall, this mouse is a great option if you play plenty of different game titles, though it isn't ideal if you only tend to play FPS or fast-paced games, as it's pretty heavy, and you can't flick it around as quickly.
+If you're interested in a similar mouse that connects wirelessly with a USB receiver or via Bluetooth, we recommend checking out the Razer Basilisk X Hyperspeed.
+It also offers similar gaming performance and is typically around the same price.
+However, it only has six programmable buttons, lacks RGB lighting, and its scroll wheel lacks tilt inputs and a free-scrolling mode.

 If you're on a budget but want the lightest mouse on the block, we recommend the Cooler Master MM720.
+The price of this mouse bounces around quite a bit, but it frequently goes on sale, and it's at its best value when it falls to $25 or less.
 It's a wired model that weighs only 52g, making it the lightest pick on this list.
 It may not look like most other mice, but its unusual right-handed shape features a rest for your ring finger and is surprisingly comfortable for most hand sizes.
 In terms of performance, this mouse has incredibly low click latency and solid sensor performance.
 The quality of its cable and mouse feet is also outstanding and on par with those typically only found on premium options.

 Unfortunately, its weakness is with other elements of its build quality.
 The body squeaks and feels like it might crack with enough pressure, and the side buttons have a mushy feel.
 These issues won't present any problems during gameplay, but they can be a longer-term concern or be more of a problem if you're a little rougher with your mice overall.

 If you're set on getting the most cutting-edge performance for your money, the best cheap gaming mouse for enthusiasts is the EVGA X12.
-While its regular price makes it more of a mid-range option, it's very frequently on sale and is a great deal whenever it falls under the $30 mark.
+While its regular price makes it more of a mid-range option, it's very frequently on sale and is a great deal whenever it gets down to around the $30 mark.
 Its overall shape is symmetrical, with a pair of side buttons on the left and right sides, meaning it's a great choice whether you're right or left-handed.
-Overall, its build quality is good, but there's some flexibility in the sides of the plastic body.
-There's also a small amount of wobble in the left- and right-click buttons, and there's a rattling sound from the mouse wheel if you shake the mouse.
+Its build quality is good, but there's some flexibility in the sides of the plastic body.
+There's also a small amount of wobble in the left- and right-click buttons and a rattling sound from the mouse wheel if you shake the mouse.
 However, these issues don't affect performance while gaming.

 In terms of raw performance, it has extremely low click latency and a very consistent and accurate sensor.
-This mouse is also one of the few options currently available that offers polling rates higher than the standard 1000Hz, which provide smoother-feeling cursor movements and slightly better click latency.
+This mouse is also one of the few options currently available that offer polling rates higher than the standard 1000Hz, which provide smoother-feeling cursor movements and slightly better click latency.
 While using the maximum 8000Hz polling rate setting requires a fairly powerful six-core gaming rig, most modern gaming setups can take advantage of 2000Hz or even 4000Hz polling rate options.
-Altogether, this mouse offers excellent all-around gaming performance and some cutting-edge technology typically exclusive to higher-priced options, and it's a great cheap option when it goes on sale.
+Altogether, the EVGA offers excellent gaming performance and some cutting-edge technology typically exclusive to higher-priced options, and it's a great cheap option when it goes on sale.

 Dec 20, 2022: We've reviewed this article and confirmed all recommendations are currently in stock and the best picks for the categories they represent.